-sought to set off the assessed loss from earlier years.
-The court refused to allow the company to set off its assessed loss.
-Centlivres CJ stated the following:3 "The mere fact that it kept itself alive during that and subsequent periods does not mean that during those periods it was carrying on a trade.
-It is clear from the stated case that it closed down its business and as long as it kept its business closed it cannot be said to have been carrying on a trade, despite any intention it might have had to resume its trading activities at a future date."
 Although the "trade" requirement may have been firmly established, difficulties still arise in determining whether a company's activities constitute the carrying on of a trade.
-This can happen when - - the nature of the activity itself does not fall within the meaning of "trade" as defined in section 1(1); - the company's activities have taken place before the commencement of trade; - the company conducts non-trade activities after it has ceased trading; or - the anti-avoidance provisions of section 103(2) apply.
+This can happen when - - the nature of the activity itself does not fall within the meaning of the term "trade" as defined in section 1; - the company's activities have taken place before the commencement of trade; - the company conducts non-trade activities after it has ceased trading; or - the anti-avoidance provisions of section 103(2) apply.

-4.1.3 Non-trade income As pointed out in Silke on South African Income Tax :4 "In spite of its wide meaning, the term 'trade' does not embrace all activities that might produce income, for example, income in the form of interest, dividends, annuities or pensions."
-The watching over of investments does not constitute a trade.5 The earning of interest on funds advanced by a holding company to its subsidiary was held not to constitute the carrying on of a trade.6 The definition of "trade" in section 1(1) includes the word "business", and the issue frequently arises whether a company's investing activities constitute a business of moneylending.
+4.1.3 Non-trade income As pointed out in Silke on South African Income Tax -4 "In spite of its wide meaning, the term 'trade' does not embrace all activities that might produce income, for example, income in the form of interest, dividends, annuities or pensions."
+The watching over of investments does not constitute a trade.5 The earning of interest on funds advanced by a holding company to its subsidiary was held not to constitute the carrying on of a trade.6 The definition of "trade" in section 1 includes the word "business", and the issue frequently arises as to whether a company's investing activities constitute a business of moneylending.
 If they do, the company would be able to meet the "trade" requirement.
 The same would apply to a company carrying on share-dealing.7 As to what constitutes a moneylending business the following remarks of Nicholas AJA in Sentra-Oes Koöperatief Bpk v KBI are useful:8 "Whether a person is a money-lender is a question of fact.
 It is not enough that a person has on several occasions lent money at interest.
 To qualify as a moneylender it is requisite that he should be in the business of money-lending.
 That imports a certain degree of system and continuity about the transactions and that he is a person who is ready and willing to lend to all and sundry if they are acceptable to him.
 See Secretary for Inland Revenue v Crane 1977 (4) SA 761 (T) at 768C-F,7 which was cited with approval by Friedman AJA in the Solaglass case at 271C-D.8."
-3 At SATC 245.

-4 AP de Koker & RC Williams Silke on South African Income Tax [online] (My LexisNexis: September 2016) in § 7.2.
+In ITC 9579 a company that derived interest income from loans to its shareholders was held not to be carrying on a business of moneylending.
+Under certain circumstances it is possible for a company to carry on a business of investment.
+In ITC 770 Dowling J stated the following: 10 "A business of investment in shares in companies is a well-established occupation in the business world and in my opinion it falls under all or some of the words 'trade', 'business', 'occupation', or 'venture' used in the definition of 'trade', which is obviously 4 A P de Koker Silke on South African Income Tax [CD-ROM] (My LexisNexis: January 2010) LexisNexis Butterworths, Durban in § 7.2.
 5 ITC 1275 (1978) 40 SATC 197 (C).